AdamShmanske/Comparing-social-metrics-with-school-performance-metrics/README.md

 Microsoft Excel was used to answer:
 * **What, if any, is the relationship between SAT performance and household income, percentage of non-white residents, incarceration rate, and teen birth rate?** Used individual linear regression and multiple linear regression to determine whether or not a numerical relationship could be determined between the factors used for analysis.
-* **Can the dataset be effectively grouped into distinct clusters based on the relationship between SAT scores and the social metrics that were examined?** Used cluster anaylsis to try and separate the high schools into distinctive groupings.
+* **Can the dataset be effectively grouped into distinct clusters based on the relationship between SAT scores and the social metrics that were examined?** Used cluster analysis to try and separate the high schools into distinctive groupings.

 # Data Answer